boskikak/Hexa-Voice-assistant/README.md

 ![IMG_20250509_204452141_1](https://github.com/user-attachments/assets/7097dec2-f08d-48ca-9de9-8c2a83cad397)

 ## 6. Summary
 I recommend a 2A or 3A power supply for the speaker.
-There is currently a problem with stereo playback in the espohome version >2025.5.
-I recommend downgrading to version 2025.4 until the problem is solved.
 Printing profiles you can find [here](https://makerworld.com/en/models/1520535-hexavoice-assistant#profileId-1593371)